YuelongWu/feabas/README.md

 The filenames of the stitch coordinate text files define the name of the sections.
 By default, FEABAS assumes the order of sections in the final aligned stack can be reconstructed by sorting the section name alphabetically.
 If that's not the case, the user can define the right section order by providing an optional `section_order.txt` file directly under the working directory.
 In the file, each line is a section name corresponding to the stitch coordinate filenames (without `.txt` extension), and their positions in the file define their position in the aligned stack.

 #### direct FEABAS to the current project
-To enable FEABAS to identify the dataset it needs to process, the user needs to modify the `working_directory` field in the `configs/general_configs.yaml` file under FEABAS code root directory:
+To enable FEABAS to identify the dataset it needs to process, the user needs to modify the `working_directory` field in the `configs/general_configs.yaml` file under FEABAS root directory:

 <div><code><ins>feabas/configs/general_configs.yaml</ins></code></div>